Moor's head: Flag of Corsica

 The main charge in the coat of arms in Corsica is a U Moru, Corsican for "The Moor".
 An early version is attested in the 14th-century Gelre Armorial, where an unblindfolded Moor's head represents Corsica as a territory of the Crown of Aragon.
 Interestingly, the Moor's head is attached to his shoulders and upper body, and he is alive and smiling.
 In 1736, it was used by both sides during the struggle for independence.

 In 1760, General Pasquale Paoli ordered the necklace to be removed from the head and the blindfold raised.
 His reason, reported by his biographers, was "Les Corses veulent y voir clair.
 La liberté doit marcher au flambeau de la philosophie.
 Ne dirait-on pas que nous craignons la lumière ?" ("The Corsicans want to see clearly.
 Freedom must walk by the torch of philosophy.
 Won't they say that we fear the light?")
 The blindfold was thereafter changed to a headband.

 The current flag of Corsica is the Bandera testa Mora, is male rather than female, and has a regular knot at the back of the head.

 SC Bastia

 The Moor's head appears on the logo for the Corsican football team SC Bastia, who play in the French football system's Ligue 2.
+A colorized version also appears in the logo of CA Bastia, while other Corsican clubs also use the Moor's head in their logos.